majidzarharan68/persian-stance-classification/README.md

 We prepared a guideline in both English and Persian language, which consists of notes, suggestions and examples about stance labels.
 The file named GuidLine_FA.pdf contains Persian guideline and the file named GuideLine_EN.pdf contains English guideline.

-**You can find new versions of my codes and datasets for stance detection in my primary github account** [here](https://github.com/Zarharan/PersianStanceDetection).

 # The Dataset License